 For each calendar year, the statistics reflect the number of reported incidents of certain crimes, as defined by the Clery Act, which occurred within Harvard’s Clery Geography.
 These crimes include: homicide, manslaughter, sex offenses (including rape, fondling, incest and statutory rape), domestic violence, dating violence, stalking, robbery, aggravated assault, burglary, motor vehicle theft, and arson that occurred on or near campus for the previous three calendar years.
 Also included are arrests and disciplinary referrals for drug law violations, liquor violations, weapon violations, and bias-related crimes.

 The Clery statistics include crimes reported directly to the HUPD, to local law enforcement agencies, and to “campus security authorities.”
 As stated above, “campus security authorities” are defined by the Clery Act as university officials who have “significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.”
-Professional mental health and religious counselors are exempt from reporting requirements.
+Professionally licensed mental health and religious counselors are exempt from reporting requirements.

 - 2018 Annual Security Report Cambridge Campus Clery Act criminal statistics